Frequently asked questions

 How do I know I can trust you?

 MortgageGym is an Appointed Representative of Primis Mortgage Network, a trading name of First Complete Limited which is authorised and regulated by the Financial Conduct Authority.
-The FCA is a financial regulatory body in the United Kingdom, but operates independently of the UK government, and is financed by charging fees to members of the financial services industry.
+The FCA is a financial regulatory body in the United Kingdom, but operates independently of the UK government.
 The FCA regulates financial firms providing services to consumers and maintains the integrity of the UK's financial markets.
 You can be confident in the knowledge that the FCA have authorised us to conduct our business.
 For peace of mind or to find out more, you can find us on the Financial Services Register by clicking here https://register.fca.org.uk and searching for our name.

 Will this leave a record on my credit file?